nf-core/differentialabundance/docs/usage.md

 Example: setting `--decoupler_min_n 5` will ensure that only regulators with at least 5 target genes are considered.

+- `--decoupler_methods`: This parameter lets you specify which statistical methods decoupler will use to estimate regulator activities.
+Decoupler supports multiple methods, each using a different algorithm or statistical approach.
+You can specify one or more methods by passing them as a comma-separated list.

+Example: `--decoupler_methods` mlm,ulsm

 #### Network Sources

 You can obtain regulatory networks from well-established databases and tools.
 Common examples include: